 At Urban Fitness Oakland, they're checking vaccination cards.

 “If you want to work out inside with no mask, that's great.
 We just ask to see the card," said owner Noah Kinner.

 Newsom has warned that the virus is not gone completely, and enthusiasm for reopening should be tempered with vigilance.

 More people tested positive for the virus in California (3.8 million and counting) and more people died (63,000 plus) than anywhere else in the country, although the nation’s most populous state had a lower per capita death rate than most others.

-Associated Press writers John Antczak and Brian Melley in Los Angeles and Terence Chea and Janie Har in San Francisco contributed to this report.
+Associated Press writers John Antczak in Los Angeles, Amy Taxin in Orange County, Olga R. Rodriguez in San Francisco and Kathleen Ronayne in Sacramento contributed to this report.